Mikes987/Data-Collection-and-Comparison/README.md

 Multiple protocols are allowed to be loaded into one input file.
 So if an input file has been created and is still open and the user wants to load another protocol, all information will be stored additionally in that input file.

 ## Prepare Mass Import
+Instead of loading a single file, load an entire directory, i.e. the directory where the protocols are stored and create an import file by looping through all files.